-Sweden has one of the lowest levels of corruption in the world.
+Corruption Prevention Score: 9 Sweden has one of the lowest levels of corruption in the world.
 As a result, public trust in democratic institutions and public administration is comparatively high.
+There are, however, significant differences among government agencies in the level of trust they enjoy from citizens, with the National Tax Agency being the most trusted agency and the National Social Insurance Agency and the Labor Market Agency the least trusted.

-Corruption Prevention Score: 9 Corruption at the state level remains extremely unusual in Sweden.
+Corruption at the state level remains extremely unusual in Sweden.
 Regulatory systems safeguarding transparency and accountability, coupled with an overall administrative culture that strongly forbids corrupt behavior, prevent corruption.
 At the local government level, however, there have been an increasing number of reports of corruption and court decisions on related charges.
+This tendency has continued during the period of review.